 HBGP Playing Rules

-1. RULE CHANGE – FIDE Laws of chess apply, meaning that the ‘touched piece’ rule DOES apply.
+1. FIDE Laws of chess apply, which means that the ‘touched piece’ rule DOES apply.

 2. A completed illegal move loses, so long as opponent claims before completing a reply (i.e. before clock press) and provided it is possible for the opponent to win by any series of legal moves, otherwise the opponent can only claim a draw.
 If no claim is made, the game continues.

 3. An illegal move is claimed by stopping clock – centre button – and drawing opponent’s attention to it and if necessary the Controller.

 – a Pawn promotion must be completed before clock press otherwise it is an illegal move, e.g. pawn must be replaced by new piece; if you leave the pawn on the promotion square and say “Queen!” and press the clock, this is an illegal move, the queen must be placed on the promotion square and the pawn removed before the clock is pressed.
 If no replacement piece is available, you may stop the clock to find a the promotion piece, then start the clock before placing the promotion piece on the promotion square.

 – Do not take a King left in check but claim the illegal move.